Apple to undercut popular law-enforcement tool for cracking iPhones

 SAN FRANCISCO (Reuters) - Apple Inc (AAPL.O) said on Wednesday it will change its iPhone settings to undercut the most popular means for law enforcement to break into the devices.

-The company told Reuters it was aiming to protect customers in countries where police seize phones at will and all users from the risk that the attack technique will leak to spies and criminals.
+The company told Reuters it was aiming to protect all customers, especially in countries where phones are readily obtained by police or by criminals with extensive resources, and to head off further spread of the attack technique.

-The privacy standard-bearer of the tech industry said it will change the default settings in the iPhone operating system to cut off communication through the USB port when the phone has not been unlocked in the past hour.
+The privacy standard-bearer of the tech industry said it will change default settings in the iPhone operating system to cut off communication through the USB port when the phone has not been unlocked in the past hour.

 That port is how machines made by forensic companies GrayShift, Cellebrite and others connect and get around the security provisions that limit how many password guesses can be made before the device freezes them out or erases data.
+Now they will be unable to run code on the devices after the hour is up.

 These companies have marketed their machines to law enforcement in multiple countries this year, offering the machines themselves for thousands of dollars but also per-phone pricing as low as $50.

 Apple representatives said the change in settings will protect customers in countries where law enforcement seizes and tries to crack phones with fewer legal restrictions than under U.S. law.
-They also noted that criminals, spies and unscrupulous people often can use the same techniques to extract sensitive information from a phone.
-Some of the methods most prized by intelligence agencies have been leaked on the internet.
+They also noted that criminals, spies and unscrupulous people often use the same techniques.
+Even some of the methods most prized by intelligence agencies have been leaked on the internet.

 “We’re constantly strengthening the security protections in every Apple product to help customers defend against hackers, identity thieves and intrusions into their personal data,” Apple said in a prepared statement.
 “We have the greatest respect for law enforcement, and we don’t design our security improvements to frustrate their efforts to do their jobs.”

+Apple began working on the USB issue before learning it was a favorite of law enforcement.

-The switch had been documented in beta versions of iOS 11.4.1 and iOS12, and Apple told Reuters it will be made permanent in a forthcoming general release.
+The setting switch had been documented in beta versions of iOS 11.4.1 and iOS12, and Apple told Reuters it will be made permanent in a forthcoming general release.

-Apple said that after it learned of techniques being used against iPhones, it reviewed the operating system code and made a number of improvements to the security.
-It also decided to simply alter the setting, a cruder way of preventing most of the potential access by unfriendly parties.
+Apple said that after it learned of the techniques, it reviewed the iPhone operating system code and improved security.
+It decided to simply alter the setting, a cruder way of preventing most of the potential access by unfriendly parties.

-With the new settings, police or hackers will typically have an hour or less to get a phone to a cracking machine.
-In practical terms, that could cut access by as much as 90 percent, security researchers estimate.
+With the changes, police or hackers will typically have an hour or less to get a phone to a cracking machine.
+That could cut access by as much as 90 percent, security researchers estimated.

-In theory, the change could also spur sales of cracking devices, as law enforcement looks to get more forensic machines closer to where seizures occur.

-Either way, researchers and police vendors will find new ways to break into phones, and Apple will then look to patch those vulnerabilities.
+This also could spur sales of cracking devices, as law enforcement looks to get more forensic machines closer to where seizures occur.
+Undoubtedly, researchers and police vendors will find new ways to break into phones, and Apple will then look to patch those vulnerabilities.

-The latest step could draw criticism from American police departments, the FBI, and perhaps the U.S. Justice Department, where officials have recently renewed an on-again, off-again campaign for legislation or other extraordinary means of forcing technology companies to maintain access to their users’ communications.
+The setting change could also draw criticism from U.S. law enforcement officials who have been engaged in an on-again, off-again campaign for legislation or other ways to force technology companies to maintain access to users’ communications.

 Apple has been the most prominent opponent of those demands.
-In 2016, it went to court to fight an order that it break into an iPhone 5c used by a terrorist killer in San Bernardino.
+In 2016, it went to court to fight an order that it break into an iPhone 5c used by a killer in San Bernardino.

+Then-FBI Director James Comey told Congress that without compelling Apple to write new software to facilitate the digital break-in, there would be no way to learn if the shooter’s device contained evidence of a conspiracy.
+The FBI ultimately found a contractor that broke into the phone without Apple’s cooperation.

+Apple and most private security experts argue that government contractors and others can usually find means of cracking devices.
+They also say that weakening encryption by design would lead to more hacking by those outside of government.

 Reporting by Joseph Menn; Editing by Greg Mitchell and David Gregorio